 Impact of Reel Tilt on Gameplay

 When reel tilt occurs, this can derail the playing experience.
 Spins could stop, there could be lights flashing out of sorts, error messages mid-spin, and more.
-As mentioned, you can see that you won a jackpot, but you receive a small payout from a regular payline win.
-Conversely, if you receive a jackpot payout but it doesn’t appear on screen, the casino could nullify this.
+As mentioned, you can see that you won a jackpot but receive a small payout from a regular payline win.
+Conversely, if you receive a jackpot payout that doesn’t appear on screen, the casino could nullify this.
 When this happens, the casino may need to shut down the machine, ending all play on it until a technician comes and repairs it.

-There’s nothing worse than people thinking they won massive amounts of money only to find out it was reel tilt.
-Not only does this to frustration, but it’s led the some legitimate lawsuits from players against casinos.
+There’s nothing worse than people thinking they won massive amounts of money only to find out it was a reel tilt.
+Not only does this cause frustration, but it’s also led to some legitimate lawsuits from players against casinos.

 Notable Cases and Legal Disputes